RMo-Sloth/DEPRECATED-wonderful-image-galleries/README.md

-# wonderful-image-galleries
+# DEPRECATED: wonderful-image-galleries
 A gallery module with animated transitions.

 # examples and installation
 This code is intended for use in Joomla!
-If you want to see some examples look at https://www.webimprovement.eu/wonderful-image-galleries.
-You can also download the currently released version of WIG (Wonderful Image Galleries) from there.
-However to see the current version on Github just download the master branch and install the module using the Joomla installer.
+To see the current version on Github just download the master branch and install the module using the Joomla installer.
 # project structure
 <ul>
  <li><b>/example_images</b>: contains some example images</li>